y1hanh/yi-library/README.md

-Welcome to my website: yihan.earth.
+# Welcome to My Website: [yihan.earth](https://yihan.earth)

-This repository is a fork from @tbakerx.
+This repository is a fork of [@tbakerx](https://github.com/tbakerx/react-resume-template).
+Big thanks to @tbakerx for your amazing work!